 I don't meet the GCSE Entry Criteria.
 Can I apply for any of these routes?

 Yes you can still apply for any of the courses but please speak to a member of the team before you apply.
 You will need to pass your GCSE or an equivalency test before the start of the course.
 Any offer that we make to you will be conditional on this.
 Our team can help you to locate a provider for your GCSE or equivalency test.
-We may also be able to arrange invigilation so you can sit the exam at our SCITT centre.
-However we are only able to offer this service if you have already been offered a place on the course.
+We may also be able to arrange an invigilator so you can sit the exam at our SCITT centre.
+We are only able to offer this service if you have already been offered a place on the course.
 Contact us for further advice

 Do I need school experience to apply for this course?

 For our Primary and Secondary SCITT/School Direct Routes there is no minimum amount of school experience as a criteria for applying.
-However we do recommend that you gain real life experience of teaching either before, during or after your application.
-Spending time in the classroom can help you decide whether a teacher is the right career path for you and can be invaluable at the application stage and interview stage.
+However, we do recommend that you gain real life experience of teaching either before, during or after your application.
+Spending time in the classroom can help you decide whether a teacher is the right career path for you and can be invaluable at the application and interview stage.
 For our Assessment Only, Early Years and Salaried routes you will need some experience.
 Full information is available on the individual course pages.

 It's been a long time since I completed by GCSEs/Degree.
 Am I still able to apply?